 It’s a little bit minimal, with a whole bunch of texture and interest thrown in for fun.

-There’s also lots of mossy bits.
+There are also lots of mossy bits.

-And if you’ve been following the blog for a while you’ll know how much we love our moss.
+And if you’ve been following the blog for a while, you’ll know how much we love our moss.

 Plus, it looks magical at night when the lights are on.